sergnio/angular7mirth/README.md

 I've been a full stack developer for the past three years, working extensively with Oracle and MySQL databases, along with NoSQL databases.

 `Excellent written and verbal communication skills`
-Please observe this documentation as an example of my verbal communcation skills.
+Please observe this documentation as an example of my verbal communication skills.
 As a business owner the past 1 year, I've developed extensive verbal skills as a necessary requirement to acquire business.

 `Unix`
-2+ years of experience working with linux server configurations.
+2+ years of experience working with Linux server configurations.

 `Javascript`
 I've used Javascript more than any other language, building a few applications with Full-Stack Javascript.